On the Importance of Feature Separability in Predicting Out-Of-Distribution Error: Problem Setup and Motivation

-The underlying assumption is inherited from the conventional wisdom in domain adaptation, where a representation function that minimizes domain difference leads to higher accuracy in target domain \cite{tzeng2014deep, ganin2015unsupervised, tzeng2017adversarial}.
+The underlying assumption is inherited from the conventional wisdom in domain adaptation, where a representation function that minimizes domain difference leads to higher accuracy in the target domain \citep{tzeng2014deep, ganin2015unsupervised, tzeng2017adversarial}.
 Yet, the relationship between distribution distance and test accuracy remains controversial.
-In other words, given a fixed model, does a larger distribution distance always lead to a lower test accuracy?
+For example, the distribution shift may not change the model prediction if the classifier's outputs are insensitive to changes in the shifted features.
+There naturally arises a question: given a fixed model, does a larger distribution distance always lead to a lower test accuracy?

 To verify the correlation between distribution distance and model performance, we compare the model performance on different OOD test sets of CIFAR-10C, using the ResNet-50 model trained on CIFAR-10.
-For each OOD test set, we calculate the distribution distances in the feature space $\mathcal{Z}$ via Fr\'{e}chet distance \cite{dowson1982frechet} and MMD \cite{gretton2006kernel}, respectively.
+For each OOD test set, we calculate the distribution distances in the feature space $\mathcal{Z}$ via Fr\'{e}chet distance \citep{dowson1982frechet} and MMD \citep{gretton2006kernel}, respectively.
 Figure~\ref{fig:gap} presents the classification accuracy versus the distribution distance.
 The results show that, on different test datasets with similar distances to the train data in the feature space. the performance of the trained model varies significantly with both the two distance metrics.
 For example, calculated by Fr\'{e}chet distance, the distribution gap varies only a small margin from 223.36 to 224.04, but the true accuracy experiences a large drop from 61.06\% to 46.99\%.
 Similar to MMD distance, when the distribution gap changes from 87.63 to 88.35, the OOD accuracy drops from 66.53\% to 47.73\%.
 The high variability in the model performance reveals that, \textbf{the distribution difference is not a reliable surrogate for generalization performance under distribution shifts}.

-\paragraph{A toy example.} To provide a straightforward view, we show in Figure~\ref{fig:toy} a toy example for illustrating the failure of distribution distance.
-Consider a binary classification with the data generating from a mixture of two Gaussian distributions $\mathcal{P}_{\mathcal{X}\mathcal{Y}}$.
-In particular, the label Y is either positive ($+1$) or negative ($-1$) with equal probability (i.e., 0.5).
-Without loss of generality, we assume there is a trained model $f(\boldsymbol{x}) = \operatorname{sign}(\boldsymbol{x} - \kappa)$, where $\kappa$ denotes a constant between class centers.
-At test time, we consider a specific OOD dataset that shifts along the y-axis.
-Naturally, we find that the test accuracy will not change regardless of the shift distance of test data.
-It implies that, \textbf{distribution distance may fail to indicate the model performance}.
-We proceed by introducing our method, exploring a new perspective in the feature space.